propublica/django-collaborative/README.md

 - Customizable fields for tagging, querying, annotating and tracking tips.
 - A "one-click", turnkey deployment option for Google Application Engine.

-This is very much a work in progress and the code is quickly evolving.
+_This is very much a work-in-progress and the code is quickly evolving._ Pretty much everything in the codebase should be considered volatile right now and subject to bold changes.

 ## Getting Started (Local Testing/Development)